Let's get straight to the point - bee genetics are downright weird!

 Her drone offspring will only have a mother, whereas if she fertilizes an egg to create a female she will use a sperm from one of many different potential fathers.

 In looking at bee reproduction, the creation of queens vs. workers is interesting.
 Both, of course, are females and so have chromosomes from the mother (the egg-laying queen) and a father (through the sperm of a drone).

 But what turns a fertilized egg result into a queen, as opposed to a worker?
 The answer lay in the feeding of royal jelly, a food fed to all larvae in their first three days.

-In the majority of cases the feeding of royal jelly will cease after three days and either a worker or a drone, depending on whether the egg was fertilized.
+In the majority of cases the feeding of royal jelly will cease after three days, resulting in either a worker or a drone, depending on whether the egg was fertilized.
 However, the colony will decide when it needs a new queen.
 When it does, a female larva will continue to be fed royal jelly, beyond the third day.

 This changes the way in which genes are "marked" i.e. how they develop.
 Rather than promote the development of queen-relevant genes (as is often assumed), this takes place through the limitation of worker genes.

 As beekeepers we like to think we're helping the bee population and, therefore, the planet.
 However, an increasing number of beekeepers does not in itself mean the situation is improved.
 Without awareness, it may in fact be harmful.

 As we have seen, genetic diversity is important for any species.
 And yet it's not uncommon for beekeepers - commercial or otherwise - to raise many queens from a single genetic line.
-This greatly constrains genetic diversity and, over time, leaving the population vulnerable to the wrong disease at the wrong time and the potential to devastate the population.
+This greatly constrains genetic diversity and, over time, leaves the population vulnerable to the wrong disease at the wrong time, with the potential to devastate the population.